biothings/biothings_explorer/docs/README-writing-x-bte.md

 * 1 key is the object-ID-prefix, and the value is the dot-notation for the field that has the object-IDs.
 We tend to leave a comment saying whether those IDs are prefixed or not
 * pubmed: this is a special key, and the value is the dot-notation for the field holding the PMIDs of publications.
 BTE will specially handle these.
 The PMIDs can be plain IDs or prefixed.
-* other fields: when we can, we try to use a [biolink-model association-slot term](https://github.com/biolink/biolink-model/blob/394c3c10595ecaf3d7a24516be764c097af3d335/biolink-model.yaml#L6579).
+* other fields: when we can, we try to use a [biolink-model](https://github.com/biolink/biolink-model/blob/master/biolink-model.yaml) association-slot term (pick the tag/version that BTE is on and look for the `## ASSOCIATION SLOTS` comment heading).
 When we use it, we add the biolink prefix like this: "biolink:original_subject".
 Otherwise, we write our own descriptive key (without spaces).
 * in a special case, other Translator teams ask us to make BioThings APIs and provide their TRAPI edge-attributes in a special section of the records (usually association.edge-attributes).
 In this case, we want the key to be `edge-attributes`.
 During testing, we'll want to check if BTE automatically ingested this properly or not (1 mega-attribute with all the stuff from that field in it would be incorrect).

 ## For non-BioThings (other) APIs

 Examples:

-* Biolink (Monarch) api (not BioThings or TRAPI): has annotation on each endpoint described, look [here](https://github.com/NCATS-Tangerine/translator-api-registry/blob/050a5e9e9bc6b3991d72d1f63ddfd2447c8aaa28/biolink/openapi.yml#L787) for x-bte annotation
+* Biolink (Monarch) api (not BioThings or TRAPI): has annotation on each endpoint described, look [here](https://github.com/NCATS-Tangerine/translator-api-registry/blob/master/biolink/openapi.yml)
 * [EBI Proteins API](https://github.com/NCATS-Tangerine/translator-api-registry/blob/master/ebi_proteins/openapi.yml)

 (WIP to write the guide for writing these)